-We may encounter difficulties enrolling patients in our planned clinical trials, and our clinical development activities could thereby be delayed or otherwise adversely affected.
+We may encounter difficulties enrolling patients in our current Phase 1 clinical trial and planned clinical trials, and our clinical development activities could thereby be delayed or otherwise adversely affected.

-The timely completion of our planned clinical trials in accordance with their protocols depends, among other things, on our ability to enroll a sufficient number of patients who remain in such trials until their conclusion.
+The timely completion of our current Phase 1 clinical trial and planned clinical trials in accordance with their protocols depends, among other things, on our ability to enroll a sufficient number of patients who remain in such trials until their conclusion.
 We may experience difficulties in patient enrollment in our planned clinical trials for a variety of reasons, including:

-- the size and nature of the patient population; - the patient eligibility criteria defined in the protocol, and/or certain criteria related to stage of disease progression, which may limit the patient populations eligible for our clinical trials; - the size of the study population required for analysis of a trial's primary endpoints; - · the proximity of patients to a trial site; - the COVID-19 pandemic;
+- the size and nature of the patient population; - the patient eligibility criteria defined in the protocol, and/or certain criteria related to stage of disease progression, which may limit the patient populations eligible for our clinical trials; - the size of the study population required for analysis of a trial's primary endpoints; - · the proximity of patients to a trial site; - the COVID-19 pandemic; - · the design of a trial; - · our ability to recruit clinical trial investigators with the appropriate competencies and experience; - competing clinical trials for similar therapies or targeting patient populations meeting our patient eligibility criteria; - clinicians' and patients' perceptions as to the potential advantages and side effects of the product candidate being studied in relation to other available therapies and product candidates;

-- the design of a trial; - our ability to recruit clinical trial investigators with the appropriate competencies and experience; - competing clinical trials for similar therapies or targeting patient populations meeting our patient eligibility criteria; - clinicians' and patients' perceptions as to the potential advantages and side effects of the product candidate being studied in relation to other available therapies and product candidates; - · our ability to obtain and maintain patient consents; and - the risk that patients enrolled in clinical trials will not complete such trials, for any reason.
+- our ability to obtain and maintain patient consents; and - the risk that patients enrolled in clinical trials will not complete such trials, for any reason.

-Our planned clinical trials may fail to demonstrate substantial evidence of the safety and efficacy of our product candidates, which would prevent, delay or limit the scope of regulatory approval and commercialization.
+Our current Phase 1 clinical trial and planned clinical trials may fail to demonstrate substantial evidence of the safety and efficacy of our product candidates, which would prevent, delay or limit the scope of regulatory approval and commercialization.